The Adventures of Sanmao the Waif: Plot

 Sanmao returns to his harsh life, but is at least free on the streets.
-His days continue as before, until the Communist victory in China's civil war in October 1949.
+His days continue as before, until the Chinese Communist Party (CCP) victory in the Chinese Civil War in October 1949.
 Sanmao and his homeless friends encounter the parade in the streets of Shanghai, with hordes of locals celebrating the liberation.
-The people march in the streets, carry banners of the Chinese Communist Party leaders’ faces, and shout, “Long live Chairman Mao!”
+The people march in the streets, carry banners of the CCP leaders’ faces, and shout, “Long live Chairman Mao!”
 Countless homeless orphans like Sanmao join the march on the street and dance and celebrate.